wandb/docs/docs/tutorials/weave_models_registry.md

 Finally, we can evaluate our new `RagModel` on the existing `weave.Evaluation`.
 To make the integration as easy as possible we include the following changes.

 From a Models perspective:
-- We log the summary result of the weave Evaluation to the run used to download the fine-tuned chat model as part of the summary variable and as graphs in a new [workspace view](https://wandb.ai/wandb-smle/weave-cookboook-demo/workspace?nw=eglm8z7o9)
+- Getting the model from the registry will create a new `wandb.run` which will be part of the E2E lineage of the chat model
 - We add the trace ID (with current eval ID) to the run config so that the model team can simply click on the link to go to the corresponding Weave page

 From a Weave perspective: